FOSSBilling/FOSSBilling/GOVERNANCE.md

 * Submit documentation improvements to help others use FOSSBilling.
 * Create quality content for FOSSBilling communications: web site improvements, newsletter articles, etc.

 There are no specific skill requirements and no formal selection process.
-A contributors elevation to the role of maintainer will be done after discussion by, and at the discretion of the steering committee.
+A contributors elevation to the role of maintainer will be done after discussion by, and at the discretion of, the steering committee.

 ## Steering Committee